 - In particular, egg cells are the largest cells that an organism has.
-This is very much related to their function as the process of development of the zygote after fertilization requires huge amounts of energy.
-Approximately, the human egg cell measures 0.12 mm in diameter.
+This is very much related to their function, as the development of the zygote after fertilization requires huge amounts of energy.
+The human egg cell measures 0.12 mm in diameter.

 - On the other hand, the smallest cell is that of the parasitic bacterium Mycoplasma gallicepticum.
-This bacterium, which thrives in the bladder, respiratory and reproductive tracts of mammals.
+This bacterium thrives in the bladder, respiratory and reproductive tracts of mammals.
 This cell has an average diameter of 0.0001 mm.

-To perform more efficiently, cells usually undergo a so-called multi-cellular organization where similar types of cells group together to form tissues.
+To perform more efficiently, cells usually undergo a multi-cellular organization where similar cells form tissues.
 A group of tissues and similar structures which perform similar functions together constitute an organ.
-A group of organs performing physiological processes form an organ system and organ systems that work together constitute an organism.
+A group of organs performing physiological processes form an organ system, and organ systems that work together constitute an organism.